ajaygill2020/Airport/README.md

 # React Native App - Airport Simulation

+## File Structure

+- This project was made using an expo blank template.
+If you do not have expo installed on your local machine after cloning this repository, then you may run into errors.
+- The `assets` folder contains images and fonts that were used in this project.
+- The `components` folder houses the `header.js` file that defines a function for the Header component.
+- The `routes` folder has the `homeStack.js` file which details props for two out of the three screens.
+- The `screens` folder helps render the three main screens.
+- The `shared` folder has files which help render the Card/Header functions.

 ## Flow of App

 - Below is the base diagram which showcases the Home Screen (main screen) when the application is running, and the Flight Details screen that displays different objects based on the one flight you tap on from the Home Screen.
 You are able to move back and forth across the two screens to check out each individual flight: